Who We Are & What We Believe

 Is What We Love

-Because we love Jesus, we’re committed to being and building spiritually and healthy followers of Christ.
+Because we love Jesus, we’re committed to being and building spiritually and emotionally healthy followers of Christ.

 Real people worshipping God and meeting real needs with passionate love.